Château Musar - Château Musar red 2001

 From Cabernet Sauvignon, Carginan and Cinsault grapes, picked at an altitude of one kilometer in the Bekaa Valley.
 They ferment - and oxidize light, that's Musar's secret - in concrete containers.
 The wine is aged in French oak barrels for one year, is not filtered and remains at the Chateau for another seven years.

-My notes: In the glass a bright red/brown color.
+In the glass a bright ruby red color.

-On the medium++ nose aromas of blackberries and cassis with well integrated hints of leather, herbs, mushrooms and stable.
+On the medium(++) nose aromas of blackberries, cherries and sweet black fruit with hints of cedar, leather, cinnamon, spices and mushrooms.